 The two-year work plan outlines the guiding projects, priorities and policies, General Fund budget, and Urban Art Fund appropriations for the Arts & Culture Commission.
 The work plan was approved by City Council in September 2013 and the Commission is actively implementing a variety of projects and programs.
 Read the 2013/2015 Cultural Arts Plan HERE

 The Glendale City Council unanimously approved the Urban Art Program Plan at its meeting.
 The Plan will be used to inform future Work Plans and activities.
 The Urban Art Program Plan will:

 Provide a plan for the careful and responsible management of the Urban Art Fund.

 Provide project options as the Arts and Culture Commission develops Work Plans over the next ten years.

 Provide a long-term vision for the development of an arts program that will establish Glendale as an arts destination.

 Integrate into the City’s planning and design processes to provide maximum benefit to the City.

-See a map of the Urban Art Program Plan HERE
+See a map of the Urban Art Program Plan that was used when creating the plan HERE